flyteorg/flyte/flyteidl/protos/docs/core/core.rst

    :header: "Field", "Type", "Label", "Description"
    :widths: auto

-   "primary", ":ref:`ref_flyteidl.core.CompiledWorkflow`", "", "&#43;required"
+   "primary", ":ref:`ref_flyteidl.core.CompiledWorkflow`", "", "+required"
    "sub_workflows", ":ref:`ref_flyteidl.core.CompiledWorkflow`", "repeated", "Guaranteed that there will only exist one and only one workflow with a given id, i.e., every sub workflow has a unique identifier.
-Also every enclosed subworkflow is used either by a primary workflow or by a subworkflow as an inlined workflow &#43;optional"
+Also every enclosed subworkflow is used either by a primary workflow or by a subworkflow as an inlined workflow +optional"
-   "tasks", ":ref:`ref_flyteidl.core.CompiledTask`", "repeated", "Guaranteed that there will only exist one and only one task with a given id, i.e., every task has a unique id &#43;required (at least 1)"
+   "tasks", ":ref:`ref_flyteidl.core.CompiledTask`", "repeated", "Guaranteed that there will only exist one and only one task with a given id, i.e., every task has a unique id +required (at least 1)"
-   "launch_plans", ":ref:`ref_flyteidl.core.CompiledLaunchPlan`", "repeated", "A collection of launch plans that are compiled.
-Guaranteed that there will only exist one and only one launch plan with a given id, i.e., every launch plan has a unique id."